What are Intermolecular Forces?

 By comparing the boiling points of different substances, we can compare the strengths of their intermolecular forces.
 This is because the heat absorbed by the substance at its boiling point is used to break these intermolecular forces and to convert the liquid into vapour.

 The intermolecular forces depend on the following interactions:

 Dipole-dipole interactions are attractive forces among polar molecules.
 Polar molecules have permanent dipoles that are formed due to differences in the electronegativities of the atoms that are associated with a covalent bond.
 The partially positive portion of one molecule is attracted to the partially negative portion of another molecule.

 Example: Dipole-dipole interactions occur in HCl molecules.
 Chlorine is comparatively more electronegative than hydrogen and it, therefore, acquires a partial negative charge (whereas hydrogen acquires a partial positive charge).
 The dipole-dipole interaction then takes place between the HCl molecules.

 These interactions are similar to dipole-dipole interactions except for the fact that they arise between ions and polar molecules.
 Example: When NaCl is mixed with water in a beaker, the polar H2O molecules are attracted to the sodium and chloride ions in the beaker.
 The strength of this interaction depends on:

 - The size and charge of an ion

-5. Dispersion forces or London forces: It operates for a short distance and it is the weakest force.
-This kind of force arises due to movement of electrons thus creating temporary positive and negative charged regions.
+It operates for a short distance and it is the weakest force.
+This kind of force arises due to the movement of electrons thus creating temporary positive and negative charged regions.

-This was just a brief introduction to the different type of intermolecular interaction.
+This was just a brief introduction to the different types of intermolecular interaction.
 To learn more about it, download BYJU’S – The Learning App.